-VA.USII.
+VA.SS.USII.
 United States History: 1865 to the Present

 Reshaping the Nation and the Emergence of Modern America: 1877 to the Early 1900s

-USII.4.e) describing the impact of the Progressive Movement on child labor, working conditions, the rise of organized labor, women’s suffrage, and the temperance movement.
+USII.4.e.
+Evaluating and explaining the impact of the Progressive Movement on child labor, working conditions, the rise of organized labor, women’s suffrage, and the temperance movement.

 VA.SS.WHII.
 World History and Geography: 1500 A.D.
 (C.E.) to the Present

 WHII.8.
 The student will apply social science skills to understand the changes in European nations between 1800 and 1900 by:

 WHII.8.a.
 Explaining the roles of resources, capital, and entrepreneurship in developing an industrial economy.

 WHII.8.b.
 Analyzing the effects of the Industrial Revolution on society and culture, with emphasis on the evolution of the nature of work and the labor force, including its effects on families and the status of women and children.